Research shows counties that hosted Trump rallies saw a massive 226 percent increase in hate crimes.

 There is even frequent violence at Trump rallies.
-During the campaign, Trump encouraged those at his rallies to physically assault protestors, even promising he would pay their legal bills.
+During the campaign, Trump encouraged those at his rallies to physically assault protesters, even promising he would pay their legal bills.
 More recently, Trump's repeated tirades about the free press being "the enemy of the people" inspired one supporter to attack a member of the media covering a Trump rally.
 The publisher of the New York Times called out Trump's rhetoric for "encouraging threats and violence against journalists at home and abroad."

 FBI data also supports the theory that Trump is inspiring hate crimes, showing hate crimes continue to spike in the Trump era, increasing by 17 percent in 2017 compared to 2016.

 Trump not only inspires terrorists, but he defends them as well.
-After neo-Nazis and white supremacists held a hate-fueled rally in Charlottesville and murdered a protestor, Trump defended white supremacists as "very fine people."
+After neo-Nazis and white supremacists held a hate-fueled rally in Charlottesville and murdered a protester, Trump defended white supremacists as "very fine people."

 After years of decline, the Trump era has seen an increase in hate groups, reports the Southern Poverty Law Center.
 "Rather than trying to tamp down hate, as presidents of both parties have done, President Trump elevates it — with both his rhetoric and his policies," Heidi Beirich, director of the SPLC's Intelligence Project, said.